 Teachers of CTE courses may come from a traditional teacher education program and have industry experience.
 They also may come from industry and need some education coursework.
 Students in a program at OSU would gain the educational portion with a Minor in Education focusing on CTE coursework.

-For more information or to declare a CTE minor, students should contact Student Services at 541-737-4661.
+For more information or to declare the Education Minor, students should contact Sue Helback at email@example.com or 541-737-3452.